anitharamesh022/A-Visionary-Dashboard-of-SalesAnalytics/README.md

-# 💰 A Visionary Dashboard of SalesAnalytics
+# 💰 A Visionary Dashboard of Sales Analytics

 ## Description:
 The sales dashboard provides an overview of business performance, including key metrics such as total revenue, orders, and products.
 Users can explore sales trends by year, month, and country.
 Additionally, a product analysis section highlights specific product performance and Trend Analysis.